Azure/enterprise-azure-policy-as-code/Docs/policy-definitions.md

 ## Policy Definition Files

+Poliy definition files are managed within the the folder `policyDefintions` under `Definitions`.
+The Policy definition files are structured based on the official [Azure Policy definition structure](https://docs.microsoft.com/en-us/azure/governance/policy/concepts/definition-structure) published by Microsoft.
+There are numerous definition samples available on Microsoft's [GitHub repository for azure-policy](https://github.com/Azure/azure-policy).

+> **NOTE**:
+> When authoring policy/initiative definitions, check out the [Maximum count of Azure Policy objects](https://docs.microsoft.com/en-us/azure/governance/policy/overview#maximum-count-of-azure-policy-objects)

 The names of the definition JSON files don't matter, the Policy and Initiative definitions are registered based on the `name` attribute.
 It is recommended that you use a `GUID` as the `name`.
 The solution also allows the use of JSON with comments by using `.jsonc` instead of `.json` for the file extension.

-> **NOTE**:
-> When authoring policy/initiative definitions, check out the [Maximum count of Azure Policy objects](https://docs.microsoft.com/en-us/azure/governance/policy/overview#maximum-count-of-azure-policy-objects)

-The Policy definition files are structured based on the official [Azure Policy definition structure](https://docs.microsoft.com/en-us/azure/governance/policy/concepts/definition-structure) published by Microsoft.
-There are numerous definition samples available on Microsoft's [GitHub repository for azure-policy](https://github.com/Azure/azure-policy).

 ## Recommendations